 7. Qualified Leads Rate

 Not all the leads (completed form submissions) you receive will be ‘qualified’.
 Some will be spam, and others will be from people who enquired about something you don’t actually offer.
 The goal is to increase the number of qualified leads (the leads that have a high chance of becoming a customer one day).
 We can determine the rate between qualified and unqualified leads by using the formula below.
-The higher the percentage, the more likely you are to convert more customers from the total leads you received.
+You can use this marketing metric by knowing the higher the percentage, the more likely you are to convert more customers from the total leads you received.

 Count the number of leads which you or your sales team have deemed to be worthy (qualified) leads.
 Now divide that number into the total number of leads you received for that same time period.
 Here we can see that 44% of all the leads received were in fact qualified leads.
 The higher the rate, the less time you waste on leads that probably will not result in a sale.

 (Qualified Leads / Total Leads) x 100 = Qualified Leads Rate

 A successful business doesn’t just focus on making sales.
 To survive it needs to make a PROFIT.
 If you don’t already know, profit is the money that’s leftover from all your sales after paying all your costs.
 To increase profit, we need to grow our sales and at the same time, reduce our costs.
 But how much does it cost us to acquire a new customer?
 We can calculate that quite easily.

 Sum up all your marketing costs (ads, marketing salaries, freelance photographers and other marketing-related expenses) for a given period.
 Next, divide that by the number of new customers you received within that same period.
 Here we see that it costs this business € 333 to acquire each new customer.
 Over time we want to see this number decrease.
 That will mean that we are spending less to get each additional new customer.
 That’s good!

 Marketing Costs (Feb 2021) / Number of new customers (in Feb 2021) = CAC